How to Identify and Control Chinch Bugs in St Augustine Grass Lawns

 Chinch Bug Life Cycle

-When chinch bugs attack weak grass, a firestorm of activity is started.
-First the weak water-stressed grass is attacked.
-As populations explode, healthy grass is attacked and injected with toxins creating even more weak grass.
-This cycle of feed, breed and attack expands exponentially and will not stop until the lawn is destroyed.
+When chinch bugs attack weak grass, a firestorm of activity starts.
+First, the weak water-stressed grass is attacked.
+As populations explode, healthy grass is attacked and injected with toxins, creating even weaker grass.
+This cycle of feed, breed, and attack expands exponentially and will not stop until the lawn is destroyed.

 SWFWMD Causes Chinch Bugs

-An obvious solution to chinch bugs is to prevent water stress.
-But that requires the freedom to water as often and as much as the rainfall and weather dictate.
-But SWFWMD has removed that freedom and required self-supplied irrigation systems only to be used on a certain day – regardless of when the lawn needs water.
-The consequences of water restrictions are more water-stressed St Augustine grass and more chinch bugs.
+An organic solution to chinch bugs is to prevent water stress.
+But that requires freedom to water as often and as much as the rainfall and weather dictate.
+But SWFWMD has removed that freedom and required self-supplied irrigation systems to be used only on a certain day, regardless of when the lawn needs water.
+The consequences of water restrictions are more water-stressed St Augustine grass, more chinch bugs, and increased usage of pesticides.

 What to Look For

-- Chinch bugs usually start along the edges.
+• Chinch bugs usually start along the edges.
 Edges are usually the first to water stress in a lawn.
-However, wherever you have water stress grass you will find chinch bugs.
+Wherever you have water-stressed grass, you will find chinch bugs – they go together like hamburger and fries.

-- The presence of Chinch Bugs – If you cannot find any Chinch Bugs then probably something else caused the damage.
-Yet finding the small shy bugs is difficult.
-Soap drenches or physically investigating the edges of undamaged turf is the best method to get a visual verification.
+• The presence of Chinch Bugs – If you cannot find any chinch bugs, then probably something else caused the damage.
+Yet finding the small, shy bugs is difficult.
+Soap drenches or physically investigating the edges of undamaged turf are the best methods to get visual verification.

 How to Control Chinch Bugs

 Chinch Bug populations are easily reduced with modern insecticides.
-Since the Chinch bugs live in the base of the leaves, using a liquid insecticide is superior to granular insecticides.
-Since chinch bug damage is lethal, the lawn will not recover and will have to be replaced if attacked by chinch bugs.
+Since the chinch bugs live in the base of the leaves, using a liquid insecticide is superior to granular insecticides.
+Chinch bug damage is lethal; the lawn will not recover and will need to be replaced if it is attacked by chinch bugs.
 Therefore, preventive applications during peak seasons are better than curative applications.
 Preventative Insecticide applications every 30 to 60 days during the chinch bug season will protect your lawn.